carello/prog_lib/README.md

 # prog_lib

-#### To make things easier to fine.
-This is a master repo to references/links to my specific repo's of code examples for NXOS, ACI, Spark and more.
+#### To make things easier to find...
+This is a master repo with references/links to my specific repos of code examples for NXOS, ACI, Spark and more.

 Scripts the highlight ACI and Spark:
 <https://github.com/cpuskarz/ahs>